 If you’re a King County employee who is eligible to receive transportation benefits, your King County employee ID/ORCA card now covers your King County Metro Vanpool or Vanshare 100% through December 2022.
 Metro is also temporarily reducing the ridership requirements from 5 participants to 3 or more participants so more groups may take advantage of this commuter opportunity.
-Your ID/ORCA card will continue to cover up to $65 per month toward your fare for Community Transit, Pierce Transit, or Kitsap Transit vanpools.
+Your ID/ORCA card will continue to cover up to $65 per month toward your fare for Community Transit, Pierce Transit or Kitsap Transit vanpools.

 Give a copy of your employee ID/ORCA card to your vanpool bookkeeper.
 Remember, you’re responsible for any additional vanpool fares.
 Any transportation benefit amount in excess of the IRS limit, $280.00 per month for 2022, is taxable income and will show in the employee’s W-2.

 RideshareOnline.com is a free online self-serve ridematching service that—in a matter of minutes, day or night—helps you find potential vanpool partners.

 The City of Seattle offers discounted parking to registered vanpools in specially designated areas throughout the city.
 For more information, visit Commuter Services or call 206‑684‑0816